jorgevallejo/clinic-tables-data/PEC3.md

 <!-- -->

-    # This function process ratios expressed as fractions.
+    # This function processes ratios expressed as fractions.
     divide <- function(x){
       numerator <- as.numeric(gsub(" .*$", "", x))
       denominator <- as.numeric(gsub("^.*/ ", "", x))
       return (numerator / denominator)
     }

-    # This is the main functios for processing ratios from characters to numbers.
+    # This is the main function for processing ratios from characters to numbers.
     # Expect the appearance of several warnings of 'NA introduced by coercion' due to multiple # data points represented as 'NA' in characters which the function is unable to deal with.
     numerizador <- function(dato){
         ifelse (dato == "<1%", 0.005,